Diabetes and Foot Problems

 Both type 1 and type 2 diabetes cause damage to blood vessels and peripheral nerves that can result in problems in the legs and feet.
 Two main conditions, 1) peripheral artery disease (PAD), and 2) peripheral neuropathy are responsible for the increased risk of foot problems in people with diabetes.

 - Peripheral artery disease (PAD), sometimes referred to as peripheral vascular disease (PVD), means that there is narrowing or occlusion by atherosclerotic plaques of arteries outside of the heart and brain.
+This is sometimes referred to as "hardening" of the arteries.
 Diabetes is a known risk factor for developing peripheral artery disease.
-In addition to pain in the calves during exercise (intermittent claudication), the signs and symptoms of peripheral artery disease relate to a decreased delivery of oxygen to the lower legs and feet.
+In addition to pain in the calves during exercise (medically known as intermittent claudication), the signs and symptoms of peripheral artery disease relate to a decreased delivery of oxygen to the lower legs and feet.
 In severe cases, the lack of oxygen delivery to tissues can result in ulcers and even gangrene (tissue death).

 - Peripheral neuropathy refers to damage to the peripheral nerves directly as a result of diabetes.
 Symptoms of peripheral neuropathy include decreased sensation in the nerves of the legs and feet, making it difficult to perceive injuries due to lack of feeling.
+Peripheral neuropathy also causes a tingling, pain, or burning in the involved areas.
 It can also cause the muscles of the feet to work improperly, leading to misalignment of the foot that can put pressure on certain areas of the foot.

 Viewers share their comments